5th National Eucharistic Congress (United States): Preparation

 The new episcopal residence hosted multiple bishops during the Congress, and was the site of the closing ceremonies.

 Following the 21st International Eucharistic Congress in Montreal, it was announced in September 1910 that the fifth American Congress would be hosted in Cincinnati, Ohio.
 The Burnet House was chosen as the official hotel of the event and offered special rates for attending clergy.
-Archbishop Moeller's newly-completed residence in Norwood was repainted in preparation for the guests it would host, and St. Peter Cathedra was extensively beautified and renovated.
+Archbishop Moeller's newly-completed residence in Norwood was repainted in preparation for the guests it would host, and St. Peter Cathedral was extensively beautified and renovated.
 Archbishop Henry Moeller instructed that every Catholic church in the city be decorated with both the colors of the papacy -- white and gold -- and the red, white, and blue of the American flag, and that all the church bells in Cincinnati be rung for five minutes following the opening of the Congress.

 Congress

 The Cathedral of St. Peter in Chains hosted the daily Masses for the 1911 Congress.

 The Congress opened on Thursday, October 28 at 9am with a Pontifical High Mass celebrated by Moeller, with the sermon, "The Eucharist, the Complement of the Incarnation", being preached by archbishop John Ireland of the Archdiocese of Saint Paul and Minneapolis.
 Papers and discussion in the basement cathedral hall followed until the evening, when eucharistic adoration was hosted in all the churches of the city of Cincinnati.
 On Friday, Henry Richter of Grand Rapids celebrated Mass and James Hartley of Columbus preached on "Why We Believe in the Eucharist".
-The afternoon annd evening sessions consisted a paper titled "Belief in the Eucharist prior to the Reformation" presented by Edward D. Kelly, auxiliary bishop of Detroit and discussion facilitated by John Lawler of St. Paul.
+The afternoon and evening sessions consisted a paper titled "Belief in the Eucharist prior to the Reformation" presented by Edward D. Kelly, auxiliary bishop of Detroit and discussion facilitated by John Lawler of St. Paul.
 Like on Thursday, Adoration was hosted throughout the city on Friday evening.
 Mass on Saturday was said by John Farrelly and Joseph Schrembs gave a homily titled "The Eucharist, the Center of Catholic Life".
 In light of the outbreak of the Italo-Turkish War, the congress adopted a resolution urging for greater devotion to the Eucharist as a means of fostering peace.
 On Sunday, October 1, the final day of the Congress, John Farley celebrated Mass and James Blenk preached concerning "The Individual and the Necessity of Eucharist Faith".

 32 bishops and 1,000 priests attended the event, with bishops such as Hugh McSherry and Peter Joseph Hurth travelling from as far as South Africa and Dhaka, Bangladesh, respectively.